 It is one of the ten charter clubs of MLS, having competed in the league since its inaugural season of 1996.
 It’s named after the American Revolution – colonial revolt of 1775-1783 when thirteen British colonies won their independence in the north-east USA.

 The logo of this club points to its territorial belonging.
-Emblem mirrors the flag of six states of New England: red cloth with the pine in the canton.
-Color scheme – a combination of blue, red and white – is reflected in the New England Revolution logo, it hasn’t even changed since 1996.
+Emblem mirrors the flag of New England’s six states: red cloth with the pine in the canton.
+The color scheme – a combination of blue, red, and white – is reflected in the New England Revolution logo; it hasn’t changed since 1996.

 New England Revolution is the most conservative franchise of the debut lineup of Major League.
 It’s the only one of ten charter clubs of MLS, which kept its original logo and never was rebranded.

-The upper left corner of the New England Revolution logo was based on the flag of the United States with six stars made into a soccer ball (similar to Adidas’ ball for the UEFA Champions League).
+The upper left corner of the New England Revolution logo was based on the United States flag, with six stars made into a soccer ball (similar to Adidas’ ball for the UEFA Champions League).
 These stars represent six states of New England: Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut.